DiscipleTools/disciple-tools-documentation/metrics/personal-metrics.md

-# Personal Metrics
+# Disciple.Tools | Personal Metrics

-Personal Metrics focus on your individual activity and the contacts and groups you are connected to.
-These reports help you track your own progress and ministry efforts.
+Personal Metrics show your individual activity and the progress of the contacts and groups you are responsible for.
+These reports are designed to help you track your personal ministry efforts and see the fruit of your work.

-To view Personal Metrics, navigate to the **Metrics** section and select an option from the **Personal** submenu.
+To view your Personal Metrics, go to the **Metrics** section in the main menu and choose an option from the **Personal** submenu.

+## Available Personal Reports

-Below is a list of the available personal reports.
+Here is a list of the reports you can find in your Personal Metrics section:

-- [Activity Highlights](./personal/activity-highlights.md): A summary of your recent activity and key accomplishments.
+- **[Activity Highlights](./personal/activity-highlights.md)**: A summary of your recent activities and key accomplishments.
-- [Activity Log](./personal/activity-log.md): A detailed, chronological list of every action you have taken.
+- **[Activity Log](./personal/activity-log.md)**: A detailed, chronological list of every action you have taken in the system.
-- [Overview](./personal/overview.md): A dashboard combining several key data points for a quick look at your progress.
+- **[Overview](./personal/overview.md)**: A dashboard that combines several important data points for a quick look at your progress.
-- [GenMapper Trees](./personal/genmapper-trees.md): A tree view showing the multiplication of disciples and churches in your network.
+- **[GenMapper Trees](./personal/genmapper-trees.md)**: A tree diagram showing the multiplication of disciples and churches that started with you.
-- [Maps](./personal/maps.md): Visualizations of your contacts and groups by geographic location.
+- **[Maps](./personal/maps.md)**: A map view showing the geographic locations of your contacts and groups.